Bonemind/RSMP/README.md

 This macropad uses KMK for it's firmware.
 KMK is a flexible circuitpython based project for mechanical keyboards that offers a lot of options.
 The basic firmware for the RSMP is simple, in that every button outputs a letter.
 To customize the behavior, you can modify `main.py`.

+As an example of layers, the bottom left button will output a space when tapped, and when held, the buttons will output numbers and various symbols instead of letters.

 ## Credits

   - [KMK](https://github.com/KMKfw/kmk_firmware) - Keyboard software